PSJorgensen/real-world-economics/real-world-economics-outline.md

-                operations and foreign exchange reserve management" (Li, Liu, and Ge 2012). \*\*Specifically large inflow after 2008 and 2009 as a result of quantitative financial easing in USA, Europe and Japana in response to the financial crises.
+                operations and foreign exchange reserve management" (Li, Liu, and Ge 2012). \*\*Specifically large inflow after 2008 and 2009 as a result of quantitative financial easing in USA, Europe and Japan in response to the financial crises.
 From -30000 m USD in 2003 to +60000 m USD in 2009.
 A good case examples of global teleconnectedness not only of legal and formal financial